wrmay/jet-data-acquisition/README.md

 ./simple-signal-generator/gg_package.sh
 ```

+### Grant Greengrass Core Devices Permission to Download the Components from S3

 - [ ] On the AWS Console, Navigate to the IAM Service and select "Policies" on the left side menu.
 Click on "Create"

   ![Create Policy](resources/create_policy.png)